dnaforge/dnaforge/docs/user-guide/README.md

 ---

-### Cycle Cover
+### CC-DNA
-Cycle cover is based on the scaffold-free routing method, where the long scaffold strand is done away with and replaced with a number of shorter staple-strands.
+Cycle cover, CC-DNA, is based on the scaffold-free routing method, where the long scaffold strand is done away with and replaced with a number of shorter staple-strands.
 Cycle cover routing is done greedily vertex by vertex.
 Each incoming edge is first split into two, corresponding to the two antiparallel strands of a double helix, and they are then connected to each other in such an order that no edge is visited twice until all edges have been visited at least once.
 This will result in a cycle cover over the entire mesh, allowing any connected wireframe to be routed.

 #### Primary structure
 The primary structure is generated with Focused Metropolis Search, a local search algorithm.
 The search algorithm tries to minimise the length of the longest repeated substring to avoid non-specific and unintended pairings while adhering to the user-supplied constraints of GC-content, linker-bases, and  prohibited subsequences.
 To generate a primary structure, click the "Generate Primary Structure"-button.
 Parameters controlling the generator can be found in the additional settings.